How to Get Juncos to Visit Your Bird Feeder

 Juncos will gladly scoop up any leftover sunflower or millet off the ground from your feeding station

-Cracked corn is also appealing to Juncos, but I steer away from it.
-I haven’t had much luck with birds enjoying cracked corn, minus Starlings and House Sparrows.
+Cracked corn is also appealing to Juncos, but I limit my use of it.
+I haven’t had much luck with birds enjoying it, minus Starlings and House Sparrows.
+It’s not worth it.

 Related Content: The Proven Best Bird Seed for Cardinals